cloudevents/spec/spec.md

 include that feature in a message if it wants, and a consumer can choose to support that feature if it wants.
 A consumer that does not support that feature will then silently ignore that part of the message.
 The producer needs to be prepared for the situation where a consumer ignores that feature.
-For an [Intermediary](#intermediary) silently ignoring OPTIONAL attributes means that it MUST forward them.
+An [Intermediary](#intermediary) SHOULD forward OPTIONAL attributes.

 ### Attribute Naming Convention